dhwnit/tutorial-1/README.md

 # Tutorial-1
-The first html, css, js tutorial from Mozilla
+Learning the first html, css, js tutorial from Mozilla